micmejia/bible-dump/NKJV/Luke/Luke 3.md

 And he said to them, "Collect no more than what is appointed for you."

 ###### 14
 Likewise the soldiers asked him, saying, "And what shall we do?"
-So he said to them, "Do not [^c]intimidate anyone or accuse falsely, and be content with your wages."
+So he said to them, "Do not intimidate anyone or accuse falsely, and be content with your wages."

 ###### 15
 Now as the people were in expectation, and all reasoned in their hearts about John, whether he was the Christ _or_ not,